Thiri-Dae/R-Course/README.md

 #R-Course
 Repo for the Coursera Data Scientist Course

-Contains first 4 courses of the Data Specialization Track thusfar
+Contains first 4 courses of the Data Specialization Track thusfar:

-*The Data Scientist's Toolbox
+1. The Data Scientist's Toolbox

-*R Programming
+2. R Programming

-*Getting and cleaning Data
+3. Getting and cleaning Data

-*Exploratory Data Analysis
+4. Exploratory Data Analysis